 Castle-an-Dinas Mine Gallery 2.1: The forge in the Blacksmiths Shop at the South Shaft.
 It was remarkable that these buildings had been subjected to so little vandalism, it was like walking back in time.

-Castle-an-Dinas Mine Gallery 2.2: The interior of the Mine Workshop/Smithy at South Shaft, a long forgotten work bench in front of a boarded up window.
+Castle-an-Dinas Mine Gallery 2.2: The interior of the Mine Workshop/Smithy at South Shaft.
+A long forgotten work bench in front of a boarded up window.

 Castle-an-Dinas Mine Gallery 2.3: Another image of the mine forge, the gas feed can be seen in the bottom left hand corner.

 Castle-an-Dinas Mine Gallery 2.6: The remains of an old fashioned Electrical Fuse Box in the South Shaft Compressor House.
-This place could easily have been a museum.

 Castle-an-Dinas Mine Gallery 2.8: A second lower image of the boiler house, the stairs led into the Pump/Compressor room.